 MMP TTA for Cranial Cruciate (Knee) Disease

 Dr. Dorn has completed training courses to perform this procedure.
-She is happy to accept referrals or new clients for orthopedic surgeries on dogs in Dell Rapids and the surrounding areas.
+Watch this video about one of our patients who underwent this procedure.
+We’re happy to accept referrals or new clients for orthopedic surgeries on dogs in Dell Rapids and the surrounding areas.
 Contact us today and learn how more about how the MMP TTA can help your four-legged friend.